 Total Internal Reflection Fluorescence (TIRF) Microscopy

 The facility houses 2 TIRF systems.
-One is an Olympus cellTIRF microscope system (IX 81 inverted stand) equipped with a 100x/1.45 NA Plan Apochromat TIRF objective lens (in addition to 10x, 20x, 40x, and 60x lenses), DIC & phase optics, UV, FITC, TRITC, & quad filter sets, Zero Drift Compensation autofocus, an Exfo X-cite illumination system and an Andor iXon DU-897E emCCD camera.
+One is an Olympus cellTIRF microscope system (IX 81 inverted stand) equipped with a 100x/1.45 NA Plan Apochromat TIRF objective lens (in addition to 10x, 20x, 40x, and 60x lenses), DIC & phase optics, UV, FITC, TRITC, & quad filter sets, a low-profile stage incubator (to facilitate live cell imaging), Zero Drift Compensation autofocus, an Exfo X-cite illumination system and an Andor iXon DU-897E emCCD camera.
 The system has 405 nm diode, Argon (458, 476, 488, 514 nm) and 561 nm diode lasers, each with independent beam steering optics for three-channel TIRF and an AOTF to regulate beam intensity.